artistafrustrado/materials_library/matlib_cycles/README.txt

 	Libraries are read from the matlib folder.
 If you want to change this behaviour, edit the variable "matlib_path" at line 40.
 (Untested)

 	To delete a library delete the blend file within the matlib folder.
+        To Add a Library, Simply drop a new .blend file into the matlib directory.

 - Apply material to all selected objects.